Welcome newly admitted School of Public Health students!

 - A copy of your transcript from other colleges/universities showing any coursework not currently on your unofficial UMD transcript.

-- Pen and paper for taking notes.
+- Pen and paper for taking notes and personal electronic device, if desired.

 I already have credit for math (AP/IB or transfer) do I still have to take the Math Placement Exam?